 The Best Same-Day Loans in Canada

-Loans Canada helps borrowers access anywhere from $500 to $300,000, with the lenders on their platform offering interest rates that start from 3%.
-Prospective borrowers can access terms that range between 3 months and 5 years, though terms do vary by lender and of course, credit.
+Loans Canada helps borrowers access anywhere from $500 to $50,000, with the lenders on their platform offering interest rates that range from 1.99%–46.96%.
+Prospective borrowers can access terms that range between 3 to 60 months, though terms do vary by lender and of course, credit.
 What doesn’t vary is the speed at which potential borrowers are connected with cash—and in many cases you’ll see it hit your bank account just in a day.

-Loan amounts can be up to $50,000, and LoanConnect’s only hard requirements for its platform’s users are that they be the age of majority and Canadian citizens: no proof of employment or income needed.
+LoanConnect’s only hard requirements for its platform’s users are that they be the age of majority and Canadian citizens: no proof of employment or income needed.
 Even applicants who have current outstanding loans or past consumer proposals can find lenders among LoanConnect’s network.
-Repayment terms are set by the individual lender and last from 12 to 60 months.
+Repayment terms are set by the individual lender and last from 3 to 120 months.